Rimac Nevera

 The Rimac Nevera (pronounced: [rǐːmat͡s něʋeːra]) is an all-electric sports car designed and manufactured by the Croatian automotive manufacturer Rimac Automobili.
 The first production prototype car was released in August 2021.
 Nevera production has been limited to 150 vehicles.
-Having completed crash testing for homologation, Rimac plans to deliver the Nevera to customers in mid-2022.
+Having completed crash testing for homologation, Rimac planned to deliver the Nevera to customers in mid-2022.
+The first production spec Nevera was delivered in August 2022.
+Deliveries to the United States started in June 2023.
 The Nevera is manufactured in the same factory and at the same rate (of roughly 1 per week) as the Pininfarina Battista, which is based on the same platform.

 Overview

 The car was unveiled at the 2018 Geneva Motor Show as the Rimac C_Two; it was later renamed to the Nevera upon its launch.
-It is the automaker's second car after the Rimac Concept One and is described as "the ultimate electric hypercar driving experience".
+It is the automaker's second car after the Rimac Concept One.
+Rimac described its development as "pursuit of the ultimate electric hypercar driving experience".

 The name Nevera comes from the Croatian word for sudden and short storms, usually accompanied by lightning, which occur primarily along the Croatian Adriatic coast.

 Development

 The Nevera was initially revealed as the C_Two concept car.
 Since 2018, Rimac spent over three years refining the car as part of an extensive test and development programme.
 Almost all key components of the Nevera are designed and manufactured at Rimac's headquarters near Zagreb, Croatia.

 During the global homologation process, the company constructed 4 prototypes for different testing purposes.

 In June 2020, Rimac opened a new facility in Veliko Trgovišće which serves as the assembly for Nevera homologation prototypes as well as production vehicles for customers.
 At full capacity, it was planned that the facility would produce 4 vehicles per month, including an additional 13 prototype vehicles for homologation testing to destruction and 10 pre-production vehicles, by the end of 2020.
+YouTuber and automotive influencer, Misha Charoudin, was amongst the first people to test the Rimac Nevera, test driving a prototype on a closed circuit track.

 In February 2022, after four years of testing, the crash test program for the global homologation of the Nevera was completed, when US passive safety tests were completed.
 European crash testing had already been completed in 2021.

+Production

-In August 2022, Nico Rosberg (Formula One World Champion, 2016) took delivery of car number 1 of 150.
+In August 2022, 2016 Formula One World Champion Nico Rosberg took delivery of car number 1 of a planned production run of 150.
+In May 2024, founder and CEO Mate Rimac said more than 50 vehicles had been delivered to customers, indicating that the pace was slower than anticipated.

 Performance

-Each of the Nevera's four wheels is individually driven by surface-mounted magnet motors.
+Each of the Nevera's four wheels is independently driven by a carbon-sleeve permanent-magnet electric motor through a single-speed gearbox.
 Combined, they produce a total of 1914 PS and 2360 Nm of torque.
-A single-stage gearbox links the front and rear wheels.